 Check out too if they are a specialist in your particular business sector and if they choose to focus on SMEs or on large organisations.
 All these factors are far more important than local presence.

-When do you Need to Find a Liquidator?
+When do you Need to Find an Insolvency Practitioner?

 It is always helpful to speak to a licensed insolvency practitioner at an early stage – so in the case of financial difficulty, this should be before creditors are threatening legal action.
 You should also be aware that an insolvency practitioner will be able to advise on matters outside of liquidation, so this would mean rescue options such as a Company Voluntary Arrangement or administration.